Self guided hiking in the Bohemian Paradise UNESCO Geopark - a landscape full of romantic valleys and rock cities

 - Distance: 23 km

 - Descent: 448 m

 - Overnight: Štekl hotel, Hrubá skála castle (please note: upgrade rooms only, at least two nights are required during summer months June, July, August.
-Booking a room in this unique hotel means also adjustment of hiking route on day 5 6.
+Booking a room in this unique hotel means also adjustment of hiking route on day 5 and 6.

 Day 5 Over the Kozákov hill (744 m) to Malá Skála village